AWEyre7147/Natural-Processes-Modeling/README.md

 # Introduction

+The current dilemma with the global environment and sustainability seems to derive from the many components of ecosystems needing to be understood and their interconnectedness that poses significant limitations for modern reductionist thinking.
+The kind of understanding needed to make well informed decisions with minimal unintended consequences for an ecosystem

 -- change this --  3 paragraphs, one including philosophy, one about brainstorming/defining natural processes, one about the project as a whole (repository)

 The project will begin with brainstorming which natural phenomena are going to be modeled and investigation into which ABMs already exist.
 NetLogo already contains a plethora of informative ABMs that efficiently demonstrate various phenomena, such as climate change, erosion, prey/predator patterns, wild fires, and more.
 Many additional models will be generated, particularly around natural resources to eventually move to a point where one can demonstrate how human intervention over time can lead to resource deficits and unintended environmental effects.
 The grand goal of this project is to develop a repository of ABMs that cover a plethora of natural processes.